CrowdStrike/Cloud-AWS/Falcon-Integration-Gateway/README.md

 ---

 ## Troubleshooting
+When deploying manually, there are several aspects where an error could prevent FIG from operating as expected.
+Since FIG is intended to run as a service, you have all of the standard Linux server troubleshooting tools (Example: _journalctl -xe_) available to you.
+In order to assist with resolving issues that cannot be readily solved using Linux-native tools, the solution provides debug logs for review.

 ### Checking service status
 The FIG service can be checked directly from the instance by issuing the following command: